Medicare Advantage Patients: New Plan, New Rules for 2026

 Referral Requirements Vary by Plan

-Not all Humana or UnitedHealthcare Medicare Advantage plans require referrals.
+Not Medicare Advantage plans require a referral and/or prior authorization.
 Requirements depend on:

 • Your specific plan type (HMO, HMO-POS, PPO, etc.)